Rates, discounts and monetary transactions

 185

-in Society, Marriage and Registered Partnership
+Cohabitation, Marriage and Registered partnership

-Confession of guilt between partners.
+Confession of guilt between cohabitants.
 Cohabitants

 200

-Annual distribution of income.
+Annual division of income.
 Cohabitants

 150

-Community of furnishings and/or residential property.
+Community of household effects and/or house.
 Spouses/Partners

 175